Here is a fun fact: According to a study, digital asset management (DAM) market is projected to achieve a valuation of $8 billion by the year 2027.

 Keeping track of asset licensing, staying on top of file versions, and regulating stakeholder access without a solid system is challenging and can lead to many issues.

-A DAM is an online solution that organizes and measures your assets and how they can be used and distributed.
+A DAM is an online solution that organizes, measures, and distributes your assets.

 A digital asset manager (DAM) allows users to quickly alter, edit, and resize photos and videos and insert links directly from the DAM.

-This is done in a method that can be tracked and managed to keep creating content on track.
+This is done in a method that a user can track and manage to keep creating content on track.